jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Shark.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Keen Scent (Ex): >
-SpecialAbilities: Keen Scent (Ex) A shark can notice creatures by scent in a 180-foot radius underwater and can detect blood in the water at ranges of up to a mile.
+    A shark can notice creatures by scent in a 180-foot radius underwater and can detect blood in the water at ranges of up to a mile.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: